The Quest for Merlin, by Nikolai Tolstoy

 File Code: Scripts.
 Comedy.
 Softcover.

-The Book of Sequels, by Henry Beard, Christopher Cerf, Sarah Durkee, and Sean Kelly.
+The Book of Sequels, by Henry Beard, Christopher Cerf, Sarah Durkee,

 Ranking: Keeper.